HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 <br>

-* `Name="Microsoft Windows Third Party Component CA 2014"` is the Common name of the Intermediate certificate of the file
+* `Name="Microsoft Windows Third Party Component CA 2014"` is the Common Name of one of the Intermediate certificate of the file.

-* `Value="D8BE9E4D9074088EF818BC6F6FB64955E90378B2754155126FEEBBBD969CF0AE"` is the TBS (To Be Signed) values of the same Intermediate certificate
+* `Value="D8BE9E4D9074088EF818BC6F6FB64955E90378B2754155126FEEBBBD969CF0AE"` is the TBS (To Be Signed) values of the same Intermediate certificate.
-* `Value="Microsoft Windows Hardware Compatibility Publisher"` is the Common name of the Leaf certificate of the file
+* `Value="Microsoft Windows Hardware Compatibility Publisher"` is the Common Name of the Leaf certificate of the file.

 <br>

 ### Some Notes

-1. If 2 files have the same Leaf certificate CN and also have an Intermediate certificate in common (that has the same TBS and CN) then they should be listed under the same Signer.
+1. If 2 files have the same Leaf certificate CN and also have an Intermediate Certificate in common (that has the same TBS and CN) then they should be listed under the same Signer.

-2. Any Intermediate certificate in the certificate chain/path of a file can be used to allow a file using FilePublisher.
+2. Any Intermediate certificate in the certificate chain/path of a file can be used to allow a file using FilePublisher level.

 <br>